January's weed of the month is Poa annua (aka annual poa grass or annual bluegrass), a weed in the grass family.

 Annual poa ID Features:

-- thin, grassy leaves that are bright green
+- Leaves: Thin, grassy leaves that are bright green

-- the grassy flowers start green, turning white as they age
+- Flowers: The grassy flowers start green, turning white as they age

 This little annual weed grows fast, has several lifecycles during winter/spring, and produces thousands of seeds.
 To make matters worse, it won't stop growing until heat comes in spring/summer and it is showing resistance to post-emergent herbicides.
 Early in the season you can stay on top of it by mowing to keep the flowers from setting seed, in this way breaking the lifecycle.
 It's also one of the easiest weeds to pull by hand.

 How to Get Rid of Poa annua in Warm Season Lawns

 Our CEO Ben Copeland Jr. says, "Treat it or pull it; don't ignore it."

 - Mowing helps, but it doesn't fix it - as the days lengthen in the spring, it starts to bolt and will go to seed at 1/2" tall, making it impossible to mow.